Sedgwick County to begin enforcement of health orders in Wichita

 “We can’t have economic activity unless people are healthy and willing to participate in the economy and to go that way, we have to tackle COVID,” said Mayor Whipple.

-The Sedgwick County Republican Party said they will be releasing a full statement Friday and will have more to say about new enforcement and restrictions.
+The Sedgwick County Republican Party said they will release a statement Friday about new enforcement and restrictions.